LexouDuck/Emblem-Magic/readme.md

 - **OAM Editor** (accessed from the Battle Animation Editor, to change the sprite layout information for a given frame of animation)
 ![](https://i.imgur.com/Ptb0IdR.png)

-Download the program here: (also i suggest reading the readme.txt before doing anything) http://www.mediafire.com/file/8lv5xfzst1055cd/Emblem+Magic+BETA.zip
+Download the program here: _(also, I strongly suggest reading the readme.txt before doing anything !)_ http://www.mediafire.com/file/8lv5xfzst1055cd/Emblem+Magic+BETA.zip

 UPDATE: Second release version of the beta is here, adding quite a few new features